-- Construction works on the One-Stop Border Post at Moyale is ongoing and is expected to be commissioned in the 2016/17 FY
+- Construction works on the One-Stop Border Post at Moyale is complete.

 - Travel time between Moyale (Kenya/Ethiopia border town) and Nairobi reduced from about 3 days down to 10 hours.
 Previously, bus travelers made two night stopovers during the journey from Moyale to Nairobi.
 The first at Marsabit and the second at Isiolo, arriving in Nairobi on the evening of the third day.